ktychn/cse15l-lab-reports/Report1.md

 ![Image](cd no dir.png)

 The working directory was /home when the command was run.
-There was no output printed when `cd ` was run because The output is not an error since you wouldn't expect any output with this command and no arguments.
+There was no output printed when `cd ` was run because
+The output is not an error since you wouldn't expect any output with this command and no arguments.

 * Path to a directory:
 ![Image](cd with dir.png)
-The working directory was
+The working directory was /home when this command was run.
-The output was
+The output was that the   was changed to
 The output is not an error because